 You can pay for your reservation through Exchange4Free which is a South African owned and run global foreign exchange and payments company - please contact our office for more info.

-within 56 days prior to departure will incur a cancellation fee between 80 -100 % of the tour price.
-Many services are paid in advance & we are bound by the Cancellation Policy of our suppliers such as S A National Parks .
-There will be no refund on unused services or meals on tour.
+within 56 days prior to departure will incur a cancellation fee of 100 % of the tour price paid.
+Cancellation for safaris received more than of 56 days prior to departure, will incur a 50% cancellation fee of the deposit paid.
+We are bound by the Cancellation Policy of our suppliers such as S A National Parks.
+There will be no refund on unused services or meals on tour if a passenger is unwell.

 ALTERATIONS TO TOURS:

-The company reserves the right to change the itinerary or accommodation should conditions necessitate such alteration.
-Transportation will be in an air-conditioned 7 seater microbus, MPV or larger microbus according to the number of passengers
+The Company reserves the right to change the itinerary or accommodation should conditions necessitate such alteration.
+Transportation will be in an air-conditioned microbus, sedan, Sprinter or coach according to the number of passengers.

 PHOTOS & REVIEWS:

-We request your permission to use any photos submitted to our office after you have travelled on tour for subsequent marketing purposes of Wildlife Safaris.
-We welcome your Reviews on SafariBookings.com, Trip Advisor or our Facebook page
+we request your permission to use any photos submitted to our office or Facebook page after you have travelled for subsequent marketing purposes of Wildlife Safaris.